What is Non-Interest Income?

 - Likewise, when the economy goes through inflation, in order to control the price hikes, the Federal bank raises the interest rate in order to increase the cost of borrowing.
 This results in an increase in the interest income.

-- However, non-interest income fall, because the consumer avoids borrowing the money at the higher cost of funds, which results in a decrease in loan origination changes, loan service charges, late payment charges, etc.
+- However, non-interest income falls because the consumer avoids borrowing the money at the higher cost of funds, which results in a decrease in loan origination changes, loan service charges, late payment charges, etc.

 This has been a guide to What is Non-Interest Income & its Definition.
 Here we discuss the list of non-interest income in Banks, its significance along with example and drivers.
 You can learn more about from the following articles –